Starcounter/Docs/docs/README.md

 - Enough RAM to load database of targeted size.
 - It's recommended to have at least two CPU cores.

-**Note**: Due to the preview state of this release we cannot provide any guarantees, but we monitor our [GitHub: Starcounter/Home](https://github.com/Starcounter/Home/issues) issue tracker and stand ready to assist with any potential issues.
+**Note**: Due to the alpha state of this release we cannot provide any guarantees, but we monitor our [GitHub: Starcounter/Home](https://github.com/Starcounter/Home/issues) issue tracker and stand ready to assist with any potential issues.

 ## Installation